The Power Spectrum Of Gravitational Waves in Anisotropic Universe (\emph{Bianchi type--I}): The Evolution Equations

 which can be written in the reverse form as

 or, in terms of scale factor

 This amplitude relates the spectral distribution of the amplified fluctuations and the cosmological kinematic parameters.
-It is also useful to describe the distribution of the modes in outside the horizon.\\ The second quantity is the same SED which characterizes the intensity of a stochastic GW background and is given by
+It is also useful to describe the distribution of the modes in outside the horizon.\\ It is quite common, when disscusing the subject of the GWs detection, to define the dimensionless parameter (SED) as

-where $\rho$ and $\rho_c$ are energy density and critical energy density, respectively.
+where $\rho$ and $\rho_c$ are GW energy density and critical energy density, respectively.
 Since, the relic GW with mode inside horizon should be still present today, they must be accessible to direct observations.
 The SED characterises the spectrum of the relic waves and thus it is useful to discuss a possible their direct detection.
-For the mode inside horizon, the spectral energy density is related to the spectral amplitude through the relation
+For the mode inside horizon, the SED is related to the spectral amplitude through the relation